Jexan/VueManyApps/README.md

 **TicTacVue**

-A simple Tic Tac Toe made with Vue.js technology.
+A simple Tic Tac Toe game.

+**TO-DO**

+A To-Do made with Simple Storage, to assure data persistency.
+Allows editting and checking of the created To-Dos.